 - Exploring democracy, the rule of law and tolerance to gain an understanding of fundamental British Values.

 All subjects are taught discretely at Overleigh.
-Where possible, skills and knowledge are applied through cross-curricular links.
-Previous knowledge is reviewed and built on through each new strand of work.
+Where possible, knowledge and skills are applied through cross-curricular links.
+Previous knowledge and vocabulary is reviewed and built on through each new strand of work.

 In order to achieve our intended outcomes each member of staff takes responsibility for contributing to, maintaining, monitoring and enhancing our curriculum for the children:

-Each subject leader takes responsibility for ensuring that the curriculum offered to our children within their subject provides clear progression of knowledge, skills and understanding throughout the school.
-They create, monitor and adapt, long term planning across all key stages in line with national curriculum expectations to maintain a vibrant, diverse and inclusive curriculum for all our children.
+Each subject leader takes responsibility for ensuring that the curriculum offered to our children within their subject provides clear progression of knowledge, skills, vocabulary development and understanding throughout the school.
+They create, monitor and adapt, long and medium term planning across all key stages in line with national curriculum expectations to maintain a vibrant, diverse and inclusive curriculum for all our children.
 Subject leaders support teachers in the implementation of planning through providing training where required or with general support with quality first teaching.
+They identify key learning outcomes for each strand in order to inform ongoing informal assessment of children’s learning.

 The senior leadership team are responsible for holding to account, motivating and supporting subject leaders and teachers in maintaining a high quality learning environment throughout the school that embraces all.
 They are responsible for monitoring both the quality of provision and learning outcomes to ensure that all children are receiving an inclusive and progressive education that embraces diversity.
 Throughout all this work, the senior leadership team are accountable for inspiring, promoting and maintaining a curriculum that is underpinned by the Christian values that are embedded in all learning across school.